 At some point, the Liberty Theatre lost its Moderne facade, including the vertical sign, and compared to the original, the current one is rather plain.

 The Liberty Theatre was converted at some point into a twin.
-It was until June 2006 part of the RMC chain, and then operated by “C” You at the Movies, Inc, along with the Antioch in Antioch, the Dunes in Zion, and the McHenry Indoor and Outdoor Theatres in McHenry.
+It was until June 2006 part of the RMC chain, and then operated by “C” You at the Movies, Inc, along with the Antioch Theatre in Antioch, the Dune Theatres in Zion, and the McHenry Indoor and Outdoor Theatres in McHenry.
 The Liberty 1 & 2 Theatres was closed by Golden Age Cinemas at the end of January 2020.

 Just login to your account and subscribe to this theater